granumignis/UrlPlaylister_JavaWebApp/ReadMe.md

 **URLPlaylister_JavaWebApp**

-This is a simple application that can.
+This is a work in progress.
+The current goal is to create a simple application with abilities to:

 1) Read Information from database
 2) Insert Rows Into Database